urbit/the-urbit-book/book/care-and-feeding.md

 > ##  Hosted Moons?
 >
-> Hosted planets also have moons, but hosting providers do not currently support running them on the hosting platform.
+> Hosted planets can issue moons, but hosting providers do not currently support running them on the hosting platform.
 Thus the process for running moons crosses over into self-hosted territory.
 If you are hosted, you can use the same procedure here, but you'll need to run the moon on your own hardware.

 A moon depends on its planet to contact other points.
 You'll need to run the planet the whole time that you are using the moon.

+### Linking Remote Apps